 Section 1.
 Academic and Disciplinary Policy

-A. All members of the Legislative Branch must maintain an overall 2.00 cumulative and semester grade point average for undergraduate students and a 3.00 cumulative and semester grade point ratio for graduate students for every semester (spring, summer, and fall) while in office.
+A. All members of the Legislative Branch must maintain an overall 2.00 cumulative and semester grade point average for undergraduate students and a 3.00 cumulative and semester grade point ratio for graduate students for every semester (spring, summer, and fall) while in office, unless reappointed through an appeal process.”.

 B. No member of the Legislative Branch shall be on academic or disciplinary probation with the University.
 All members must comply with the academic standards as set forth in the Student Code of Conduct.